CELEBRATING GREEN DAY IN SCHOOL!

 Let’s respect our planet, as the ‘Green Man’ reminds us of the amount of throw-out we use, and how much rubbish accumulates over time.

-If we all make some effort no matter how small, we would be helping our planet making rubbish more sustainable and saving our trees, wildlife, and sealife from being destroyed sensously!
+If we all make some effort, no matter how small, we would be helping our planet, making rubbish more sustainable and saving our trees, wildlife, and sealife from being destroyed!

-Oh, and not forgetting, anyone of these eco charities, would more than welcome your kind donations, that would help and promote the right help for the survival of wildlife, and show love to our planet!
+Oh, and not forgetting, any one of these eco charities would more than welcome your kind donations, which would help and promote the right help for the survival of wildlife, and show love to our planet!

 If you want to craft a much smaller robot, made from your recycling, here is another activity showing you just that!